hasura/ndc-spec/specification/src/specification/queries/aggregates.md

 # Aggregates

-In addition to fetching multiple rows of raw data from a table, the query API supports fetching aggregated data.
+In addition to fetching multiple rows of raw data from a collection, the query API supports fetching aggregated data.

 Aggregates are requested in the `aggregates` field of the [`Query`](../../reference/types.md#query) object.